Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/simulation_and_urdf.md

 <img width="1117" height="175" alt="image" src="https://github.com/user-attachments/assets/8be08393-bc36-4f38-83fa-84c5289a6cfc" />

-Significance of These Constraints in the AAN Mechanism:

 By capping the torque to 20 N.m for the elbow and 0.5 N.m for the fingers, the simulator accurately reflects a real-world scenario where the robot cannot drive the joint with infinite torque if severe physical resistance (e.g., patient muscle spasticity) is encountered.
 This guarantees Human-Robot Interaction safety within the simulation.

 # 5. Synthetic Rendering and Hardware Acceleration